post-programming/post-programming/README.md

 ## Synthesis of Candy Flip
 Mathematical Induction: The ethereal natures of Automata can be described by Homomorphism e.g. functors and vectors

+* `Organic Compounds` and their time-dimensional `climate change posses same virtues`

+So, mentioned are the originations of our eureka `Benzene Ring`:

 # Gist
 ### [Sketch](https://www.sketch.com/)